 Getting Started with Elevate CSS

-This quick start guide is included to give you an opportunity to dive right into the world of Elevate CSS with a demo project.
-Note that as this is a proof-of-concept, it is not intended to be used as a production-ready framework yet.
-With that said, however, it is highly recommended that you familiarize yourself with the configuration section as well as it provides a deeper understanding of Elevate’s capabilities, functionality, and best practices as well as how to best leverage the framework for your specific needs.
+This quick start guide is included to give you an opportunity to dive right into the world of Elevate CSS.
+With that said, however, it is highly recommended that you familiarize yourself with the configuration and specificity pages as well as they provide a deeper understanding of Elevate’s capabilities, functionality, and best practices as well as how to best leverage the framework for your specific needs.

 Installation and Usage